Lockdown saved 37,000-78,000 lives, averted 14-29 lakh COVID-19 cases

 "The time the nation got for preparedness due to lockdown has been utilised very well, we can now say with confidence that we will be able to face the challenge and surmount it," he said.

-Responding to a question whether relaxations allowed in the fourth phase of the lockdown which includes resumption of flights, would take hurtle us back to square one, Paul said lockdown cannot go on for ever as it was meant for a purpose and it achieved the purpose to large extent.
+Responding to a question whether relaxations allowed in the fourth phase of the lockdown which includes resumption of flights, would take hurtle us back to square one, Paul said lockdown cannot go on forever as it was meant for a purpose and it achieved the purpose to large extent.

 "It cannot continue for an unlimited time and life has to return to normal as the livelihoods have been affected and other costs are also rising.
 It is very important that we continue in a manner and exhibit a behaviour in a manner creates difficulties for the virus to spread."